Shay-R77/drug-interaction-predictor/README.md

 ## Overview

-Developing a classification model to predict potentional adverise interactions between medications.
-Using their molecular structure and chemical properties, this system can analyze these pairings to predict whther or not they will have any adverse effects.
+Developing a classification model to predict potentional adverse interactions between medications.
+Using their molecular structure and chemical properties, this system can analyze these pairings to predict whether or not they will have any adverse effects on a patient.

 ## Tech Stack